Carlink/MT3-pendings/README.md

 - Validations.
 - The application should not allow duplicated descriptions.
 - The application is published on GitHub Pages.
 Please share the application link.

+## Install Instrucions

+Install with force dependencies (because some libraries are not supported by the latest React version).

+    npm install --force

+run application

+    npm run dev